Home » Blog » Destinations » Best Things To Do In New Zealand’s North Island

-I've first visited New Zealand six years ago for a snowboarding trip to Queenstown in July, travelled to the famous fiord called Milford Sound and spent three rainy days in Auckland.
+I first visited New Zealand years ago for a snowboarding trip to Queenstown in July and travelled to the famous fjord of Milford Sound to then spend three rainy days in Auckland.

-While I loved the South Island, I didn't really see much of the North Island except for endless rain streaks from under my umbrella and the cinema screen as I went to see two movies in three days.
-Way to be a really bad traveller.
+While I loved the South Island of New Zealand, I didn't really see much of the North Island on that trip except for endless rain streaks from under my umbrella and the cinema screen as I went to see two movies in three days…

 NZ North Island